-If such a combination is planned, the result must be a rigid construction to avoid overloading, fractures and decementation on the rigid, two-phase pillars.
-When planning the combination of Corticobasal® implants with two-piece, crestal implants, a thorough assessment (X-ray and clinical inspection) of the crestal implants should be performed to define their prognosis for the presence or future occurrence of periimplantitis.
-If in doubt, two-stage implants should be removed.
+If such a combination is planned, the result must be a rigid construction to avoid overloading, fractures and decementation on the rigid, 2-stage pillars.
+When planning the combination of Corticobasal® implants with 2-stage, crestal implants, a thorough assessment (X-ray and clinical inspection) of the crestal implants should be performed to define their prognosis for the presence or future occurrence of periimplantitis.
+Whenever possible, 2-stage implants should be removed.
+These implants carry in any case the immanent risk of developing a periimplantitis sooner or later.